 muscle growth and performance

-Even if some dubious influencers claim that fasting increases muscle mass, there is no reason for the body to build such an energy demanding tissue like muscles in a calorie deficit!
+Even if some dubious influencers claim that fasting increases muscle mass, there is no reason for the body to build such an energy demanding tissue like muscles in a caloric deficit (even if there are some exceptions to this statement)!
 The appropriate building blocks (=amino acids) are rather used for preventing more delicate tisssues like brain and other organs to starve.
-In a fasting state the hormon signaling is also definitely catabolic, which means breaking macromolecules in order to produce energy, which is the opposite to anabolic, which stores energy and builds tissues.
+In a fasting state the hormon signaling is also rather catabolic, which means breaking macromolecules in order to produce energy, which is the opposite to anabolic, which stores energy and builds tissues.

 Therefore it is quite clear that intermittent fasting is not the way to go if: